Culture

 3 Ways to Celebrate Halloween in Copenhagen

-Some people feel Halloween falls into the same category as Valentine’s Day – an old holiday, distorted by time and adopted by commercial companies to make money.
+When it comes to Halloween in Copenhagen, some people feel that it falls into the same category as Valentine’s Day – an old holiday, distorted by time and adopted by commercial companies to make money.

 While it may not bear much resemblance to All Hallow’s Eve of yore, there are plenty of reasons to dive into Halloween.
 It’s fun, it’s a bit silly, and it’s a chance to talk about the things that scare us in an open, healthy way.
 Plus: candy!